deepin-community/python-aiohttp/docs/client_reference.rst

 .. class:: ClientResponse

-   Client response returned by :meth:`ClientSession.request` and family.
+   Client response returned by :meth:`aiohttp.ClientSession.request` and family.

    User never creates the instance of ClientResponse class but gets it from API calls.